 Not to brag, but NMS-North took their highest EVER autocross placing, 2nd Overall PAX with the NY Metro Porsche Region at Nassau Coliseum.
 On a warm day, the final drive of the day turned the trick, lowering my previous best by 1.5 seconds.
 Still well off the winner, but 2nd overall was a great feeling!
 Looking forward to more in July!

 Later in June we visited NMS-South in South Carolina, and did a little driving on the Blue Ridge Parkway in Virginia, as well as the Tail of the Dragon.
 Great driving roads!

 Up north, another month means another autocross!
 Out of about 52 cars, we came home in 8th place on PAX, so right on target for the top 10 for the year, now up to 7th overall for Porsche cars.
-A busy work schedule means no big events again until August, so stay tuned for more autocross, an awesome Cars and Coffee, and a quick visit to the Corvette Nationals at Carlisle PA!
+A busy work schedule means no big events again until August, so stay tuned for more autocross, and an awesome Cars and Coffee!

 Down NMS-South way, a Chevy Aveo fixer-upper showed up in the garage!
 Apparently a garage had diagnosed terminal engine damage, but Brian's early prognosis is just a hole in the pressurized coolant tank, and some very minor things.
 Car seems to be running fine!

 If you thought it was exciting buying a used Aveo, it must be 100 times more exciting to add a used Nissan 350Z to the NMS-South stables.
 Yes, that's 2 Z cars so far!
 This one is scheduled to be turned into a track car with roll cage, so stay tuned for more on this one!

 The regular monthly Autocross at NMS-North ended with 7th Porsche PAX, 1st in a small class of 2 drivers, and a reasonable mid-pack raw time, 16th out of 32.